codedthemes/dashboardkit-react-documentation/integration.md

 ---
-description: Start working with Berry with minimum setup by creating new project
+description: Start working with DashboardKit with minimum setup by creating new project
 ---

 # Integration

 With the years of experience and after crafted many themes, we come to know that, users often confuse with how to use all those components with most of the admin templates which they downloaded/purchased from the internet.
 If you ever downloaded admin themes, you might come across questions like, _**"how can I use this component in the project?", "How can I create a new project and set up theme/components?", "Can I have minimal code-base to start?"**_ etc. If you ever found yourself in such a situation, we came here to the rescue.

-Berry structured with a huge set of ready-to-use components.
+DashboardKit structured with a huge set of ready-to-use components.
 We tried to provide as many as possible components with customization so that you can integrate those directly into your projects.

 In this Integration article, we are going to explain, how can you create new a project with minimum setup and integrate some components as per your need. so let get' started.